U.S. Expat Taxes in Switzerland

 As a U.S. citizen or Green Card holder living in Switzerland, taking care of your U.S. taxes can feel like a complicated task.
 Knowing which tax rules affect you and understanding your options is a lot to stay on top of.

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Switzerland.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 Living as an American in Switzerland can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Switzerland, you’ll have more considerations for your American tax filing.

 You may need to report your Swiss financial accounts and assets.
 Generally, U.S. taxpayers with more than $10,000 in foreign bank or financial accounts are subject to FBAR filing and reporting requirements.
 You may also be subject to FATCA reporting requirements if you have assets valued at $200,000 and higher.

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 Expats may take advantage of one of two options, detailed below, to lower their taxes.

 - The foreign earned income exclusion allows you to exclude your wages from your U.S. taxes.
 This option is available to those who meet certain time-based residency requirements.

 - The foreign tax credit lets you claim a credit for income taxes paid to a foreign government.